 Dr. Kent Law

 The Veterinary Clinic of Symbioun was started in 1984 as a general mixed practice.
 At the time, our client base was 50% greyhound, 25% pets and horses, and 25% cattle.
 At the urging of our greyhound clients, we started freezing canine semen and began to offer breeding services with frozen semen.
-This rapidly consumed our time and led to us phasing out the large animal portion of our practice, and limiting general pet services.
-Thankfully around the same time, Blue Stem Veterinary Services opened close by and we were able to transfer a portion of our clients to them for the general veterinary service needs.
-Although it hurt to make that choice, the limited staff made it necessary.
-It was easier knowing they had an alternative.
+For a time we were unable to see large animals and had to limit general pet services.
+In March 2021, we were able to resume large animal services for our clients.

 Now that Veterinary Clinic of Symbioun has grown and we have a larger, trusted, quality team, we have been able to expand reproduction work to other breeds of dogs and acommodate pet clients at the same time.
 Thanks to the opportunity given to us by the greyhound community, we have been able to provide the same reproductive services to breeders of hunting dogs, service dogs, working dogs, show dogs, and more.
 We can’t thank the greyhound industry enough for this opportunity and their support.